+LaMuth Middle School

+6700 Auburn Road

+Painesville, OH 44077

-LaMuth Middle School 6700 Auburn Road Concord Township, OH 44077 (440) 354 - 4394 www.riversidelocalschools.com
+(440) 354 - 4394

+www.riversidelocalschools.com

-The handbook has been approved by the Riverside Local Schools Board of Education
+The contents of this book have been approved by the Riverside Local Board of Education.

-The Riverside Local Schools Board of Education reserves the right to modify any section or code in this book as necessary for the health, safety, or welfare of our staff, students, and administration.
+The Riverside Local Board of Education reserves the right to modify any section or code in this book as necessary for the health, safety, or welfare of our staff, students, and administration.